 Even if until the 1970s, the buildings were still open for visitation very little to no money was invested in restoring and maintaining the structures.
 For this reason, in 1975 the museum was closed.
 The pieces of art still found in the building were taken into a deposit 20 km away.

 It is also believed that Peles Castle was closed to the public between 1975 and 1990, from Nicolae Ceausescu’s personal wish.
 He was the Romanian dictator that had a growing cult of personality.
 It is said he believed that this memory of the monarchy period would make people lose trust in him.

 But the building was still used for heads of state meetings until the revolution in 1989.
 After that rehabilitation projects were implemented.
 In 1990 the museum was reopened for visitation, followed by Pelisor in 1993.

 The best option for visiting this destination is to book a tour in advance.
 We have several tours that include them in their itinerary.
 You can decide on one, based on the details of your trip to Romania.

 Your options include:

 - A one day visit to two Castles starting and ending in Bucharest

 - The 3 Days Medieval Tour that includes a stop at Peles Castle

 - Or Create your own private tour

 Our shared tours are for groups of 16 persons.
 Depending on the destinations, we meet at a pre-established location in Bucharest.
-For an extra fee, we can pick you up in front of your accommodation in Bucharest.

 While visiting you’ll have a knowledgeable charismatic guide that will present you with the landmarks, their history and answer your questions.
 They are fluent in English but you can also choose an audio guide in Spanish, Italian, or French that will run from your mobile phone.